ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 In this exercise, you will:

-* create a custom dashboard that you can use during this course
+* create a custom dashboard
-* create a Resource Group and add a Resource Group tile to your dashboard
+* add a Resource Group tile to a dashboard

 #### Task 1: Create a Dashboard